 The Project Commitment agreement must be in written form and made to a third party (including an Affiliate) when such a counterparty exists, following the standard requirements for Project Commitments.
-CMF assistance in the form of a Loan Loss Reserve is Committed to a Project when the Recipient enters into a legally binding agreement to use the CMF Award to cover losses on loans, accounts, and/or notes receivable for an identified Project or multiple identified Projects with an established cash reserve, escrow, or accounting-based accrual reserve with a lender.
+For CMF assistance in the form of a Loan Loss Reserve, the Project Commitment occurs when the Recipient enters into a legally binding agreement to use the CMF Award to cover losses on loans, accounts, and/or notes receivable for an identified Project or multiple identified Projects with an established cash reserve, escrow, or accounting-based accrual reserve with a lender.